 “It’s completely silly to search the galaxy with radio telescopes for a radio civilization.
 In my mind, it’s as chuckleheaded as deciding you’re going to search the galaxy for a decent Italian restaurant.” –Terence McKenna

-Taking McKenna’s theory seriously, mushrooms seem to be a bio-high-tech design.
+Taking McKenna’s theory seriously, mushrooms seem to be high-tech bio-design.
 Their spores are so electron-dense that they’re actually closer to being metal, which shields them from the vacuum of space and from radiation.
 The outer layer of their spores has a purple hue, which naturally allows them to deflect ultraviolet light.

 The Imaginary Line Between Earth and Outer Space

-The atmosphere we’re currently destroying protects our terrestrial life from the hostile environment of outer space.
-Earth’s cozy, protective blanket of gases absorbs ultra-violet light and keeps temperatures relatively balanced.
-But there’s no definitive boundary between the atmosphere and outer space.
+No definitive boundary exists between the atmosphere and outer space.
 It just gradually gets thinner and fades away.
 This “imaginary boundary” is called the Kármán line.

 Studies of the biology of the upper atmosphere date back to the late 1800s.
 They were done by releasing balloons, a rather whimsical image ripe for an imagination like Fornasetti’s considering who they floated amongst.
 The organisms that the balloons gathered included fungi and spore-forming bacteria.

 Using meteorological rockets instead of fanciful balloons, later studies found basic life forms as high as 77km, the highest altitude from which we have isolated microbes.
-Which means, fungi spores are hanging out in the atmosphere.
-Researchers have analyzed the distances that airborne microorganisms travel.
-This somehow reveals why more fungi are found in the West and Southwest portions of the United States (alien territory) than the Northeast.
-But the Earth’s atmosphere just above the surface even contains airborne microorganisms.
-Fungi are literally everywhere.
+Which means that fungi spores are hanging out in the atmosphere.

 The Hidden Kingdom

-Nonetheless, mushroom caps are the fruit of an organism made up of connected filaments called mycelium.
 Mushrooms transmit information across the underground mycelium network using the same neurotransmitters that our brains do: the chemicals that produce our ability to think.
 “They’re sentient, aware, and highly evolved,” says Paul Stamets.
-This web could be the foundation for all life.
+He calls this network the earth’s internet.